 The research paper, "Developing a Profile of Severe and Multiple Disadvantage in Scotland - Working paper: Homelessness Data Sources" clearly demonstrates the complexity of homelessness in Glasgow.
 The incidence of homelessness in The incidence of homelessness in Glasgow is Glasgow is 9.4 per 1,000 population, well higher than that above the Scottish average of 6.6. people in every 1,000 people in every 1,000 of Scotland as a become homeless in become homeless in whole.
-However, when the relative levels of Glasgow Scotland severe and multiple disadvantage (SMD) within Glasgow is considered and compared with the rest of Scotland; the Homelessness is sheer complexity of the needs of more complex in Glasgow's homeless population becomes Glasgow than people in every 1,000 apparent.
-Scotland as a in Scotland are in Glasgow are homeless with severe & multiple disadvantage whole. homeless with severe & multiple disadvantage
+However, when the relative levels of Glasgow Scotland severe and multiple disadvantage (SMD) within Glasgow is considered and compared with the rest of Scotland; the Homelessness is sheer complexity of the needs of more complex in Glasgow's homeless population becomes Glasgow than people in every 1,000 in Scotland are people in every 1,000 apparent.
+Scotland as a in Glasgow are whole. homeless with severe & homeless with severe & multiple disadvantage